Logo

 1. Are your files safe from a malware or ransomware cyberattack?

-Cyberattacks can cause many problems in data storage.
-If a virus or malware infects your computer, your files can be deleted or altered.
-A cyberattack can even render a server or computer completely unusable.
-Your files can also be held hostage during a ransomware attack.
-Your files are then encrypted, rendering them unusable.
-A computer backup protects your files from the various cyberattacks and prevents data loss.
+Cyber attacks can cause serious problems in data storage.
+If a virus or malware infects your system, files can be deleted, altered or made inaccessible.
+In some cases, a server or computer may even become completely unusable.
+In a ransomware attack, files are encrypted, leaving you unable to access them.
+By taking timely measures, you can protect your data from the effects of cyber attacks and prevent data loss.

 2. Are you prepared for defective devices?

 The PC suddenly stops working, leaving you unable to access your files.
-A failure in the computer or other hardware can render the data storage unusable, causing you to lose important data.
+A failure in the computer or other hardware can render the data storage unusable, resulting in the loss of important data.
 A failure can happen to anyone.
-Make sure you don't depend on hardware failures by backing up regularly.
-You can then easily restore the lost data with the most recent backup.
+Make sure you don't depend on hardware failures by regularly storing a secure copy of your files.
+This way, you can easily recover lost data with the most recent copy.

 3. Will your files remain safe in the event of a fire?